 18 years advising complex, global organizations.
-10 years of annual research and reports.
+12 years of research and reports.
 Expert and thought leader with a relentless focus on the why and the how.

 My talks are thought-provoking and trigger new ways of thinking.

 When I give private briefings to management about the organization in the digital age, I bring new ideas, data from my 12 years of research and stories and examples from 18 years of working with global organizations.
 I help management envisage how they can define actionable strategies and mobilize their organization.
 Examples of private briefings.